richardimaoka/aws-gcp-certification-handson/Udemy.md

 - created DynamoDB table and check configurations
 - connected through vpc endpoints
 - tried ssh connect and ubuntu -> ssh -> ec2
+- using ec2 instance profile to assume role and get object from s3